 Application for Admission to the Graduate College and application processing fee.

-Includes submission of a resumé (not to exceed 750 words) and an applicant statement (not to exceed 1000 words).
-The resumé should include any non-academic training and employment experience, scholastic and professional memberships, awards, and recognitions, and a list of authored and co-authored publications.
-The applicant statement should include a personal statement regarding educational and career goals.
-The applicant statement is particularly important in judging the candidate’s interests in relation to the department’s programs and faculty.
+Includes submission of a resumé (not to exceed 750 words) and a personal statement (not to exceed 1000 words).
+The resumé should include any academic degrees, non-academic training and employment experience, scholastic and professional memberships, awards, and recognitions, and a list of authored and co-authored publications.
+The personal statement needs to include information regarding educational and career goals.
+The personal statement is particularly important in judging the candidate’s interests in relation to the department’s programs and faculty.

 Official academic record of all post-secondary level study completed to date.
 Should include courses taken, grades earned, and degrees awarded.
 Unofficial transcripts meet this requirement.

 Three letters of reference, preferably from those familiar with the student’s academic or research experience.

 GRE general test scores.
 Should include scores for verbal, quantitative, and analytical or analytical writing sections.
 Scores should be submitted directly from Educational Testing Service (ETS).

 The scores are reported to our institution electronically and are available to the department in an institutional database.

 Required of Ph.D.
 Applicants

 Writing Sample: Examples include a copy of a published paper, a research report, or a selected chapter from an M.S. thesis.
 The writing sample must be in English.
 There is not a word limit or page requirement.

 Attested English translation of academic record if original not in English.